TrumanGIT/True-North/README.md

 Choose your character’s voice in the DBVO MCM menu (options available for both male and female voices).

-On starting a new game, the world begins at a random point in the seasonal cycle (it might be winter or summer).
+On starting a new game, the world begins at a random point in the seasonal cycle (it might be winter, summer,  fall).
-To change this, open MCM Recorder → Default Settings, "delete the 0023_$SS_ModName" file (first one), then start the game and open the Select Your Season MCM menu — available briefly for new characters
+To change this, open MCM Recorder → Default Settings, "delete the 0023_$SS_ModName" file (1st file), then start the game and open the Select Your Season MCM menu — available briefly for new characters

 [🎮CONTROLS]

-True north starts with default vanilla controls configure to your liking. below are mod added keys that are good to know.
+True north starts with default vanilla controls, configure to your liking. below are mod added keys that are good to know.

 Default power attack key is hold left click. (change in BFCO mcm settigns)